Home Featured TV Shows All TV Shows Movie Reviews Book Reviews Articles Frequently Asked Questions About Us

 The Wind Rises (2013)

-After decades of fanatical adventure films, Miyazaki switched gears for The Wind Rises, a biographical drama about the life of Jiro Horikoshi, the designer of the Mitsubishi A5M and A6M Zero fighter planes, used by the Empire of Japan during World War II.
+After decades of fantastical adventure films, Miyazaki switched gears for The Wind Rises, a biographical drama about the life of Jiro Horikoshi, the designer of the Mitsubishi A5M and A6M Zero fighter planes, used by the Empire of Japan during World War II.
 It was meant to be his final film.
 However, he announced in 2017 that he was coming out of retirement again and working on a new film for Ghibli, How Do You Live?, although work on it has been slowed by his advanced age.
-While not one of my favourite Miyazaki film, The Wind Rises is still a gorgeous work of hand drawn animation.
-If it does end up being his final completed work then it is a fitting swan song for one of animation's greatest filmmakers.
+While not one of my favourite Miyazaki film, The Wind Rises is still a gorgeous work of hand drawn animation that would've made a fitting swan song for one of animation's greatest filmmakers.

 The Tale of the Princess Kaguya (2013)